clmnshn28/Blog-Web-App/README.md

 A simple blog web application built with Node.JS, Express.JS and EJS that allows users to **create**, **view**, **edit**, and **delete** posts.

 ## ✨ Features
--  Create new blog posts (📰 Title & ✍️ Content)
+-  Create new blog posts
 -  View all blog posts on the homepage 📃
 -  View a specific blog post 🧐
 -  Edit existing blog posts ✏️